MohineAlam/AI_Visual_System/README.md

 ### Step One
+- Clone this github respository to access the scripts and requirements, using the clone link etc.
 - download python v3.10 so it is compatible with the lucam software as it uses older python versions

+- Set up and activate your environemnt, and install required packages using the requirement.txt file: python -3.10 -m venv lucam-env source lucam-env/Scripts/activate pip install -r requirements.txt

+OR

 - create a virtual environment with the correct python version e.g.: python -3.10 -m venv lucam-env
 - activate the envrionment